AI YouTube Shorts generator for viral clips | HeyGen

 From animated graphics to AI-generated scenes, HeyGen creates visuals that match your script.
 Swap in your own footage or let the generator pick licensed b-roll that fits the tone and pacing.

-Export vertical MP4s optimised for YouTube Shorts, with the correct aspect ratios, bitrate, captions, and suggested titles and descriptions to help people find your content.
+Export vertical MP4s optimized for YouTube Shorts, with the correct aspect ratios, bitrate, captions, and suggested titles and descriptions for discoverability.

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.